La-guajolota/Test-and-trials/README.md

 I'd be glad if you could give me any feedback and stuff.
 Greeting from Mexico.

-//Just getting a hang of this Branches-commits thing
+//Just getting a hang of this Branches-commits thing xd